Audrey Capel Doray

-Audrey Capel Doray (born 1931) is a Canadian artist working in a variety of mediums—painting, printmaking, electronic art, murals, and films.
+Audrey Capel Doray (1931 – April 11, 2025) was a Canadian artist working in a variety of mediums—painting, printmaking, electronic art, murals, and films.
 In addition to her solo and group exhibitions, her work was exhibited at the 6th Biennial Exhibition of Canadian Painting at the National Gallery of Canada in 1965.
 A serigraph Diamond is held in the Tate Gallery London and the National Gallery of Canada.
 Her work is described in North American Women Artists of the Twentieth Century as combining "robust social criticism with her own interpretation of humanist theory" and dealing with pop art and the feminist archetype, themes of "perpetual motion and endless transition," and the interplay of sound and light.